 The results are far from pretty.
 One well known, major antivirus industry player is routinely scoring no better than 75% reactive combined with a 70% proactive.
 And people wonder how come PCs still get infected by malware.
 Check out the test results why!

-Click here to see the most recent graph full size at Virus Bulletin: You can check there how your antivirus vendor is doing, be prepared for a shocker though.
+You can stay up to date with how your antivirus vendor is doing over at Virus Bulletin, be prepared for a shocker though.

 The bad guys know this, and count on it.
+The average phishing site is "live" for only 6 hours before the bad guys take it down, and the average time it takes for AV products to get updated is.. guess what...
+6 hours.
 That is why having antivirus (end-point security if you will) creates a false sense of security.
-It is just as urgent for your defense-in-depth to have all employees do regular Internet Security Awareness Training and enforce compliance, because just one employee in a weak moment clicking on a phishing email can cause untold grief, losses of hundreds of thousands of dollars, and massive legal bills.
+It is just as urgent for your defense-in-depth to have all employees do regular Security Awareness Computer Based Training and enforce compliance, because just one employee in a weak moment clicking on a phishing email can cause untold grief, losses of hundreds of thousands of dollars, and massive legal bills.
 However, do not misunderstand us, you definitely need an endpoint security software solution.
-We recommend the VIPRE Antivirus business edition, as it scores very well in the RAP tests, and isn’t a performance hog.